bcherny/ngimport/README.md

 - Mock Angular dependencies with `$provide` in your unit tests, as usual
 - Assert against HTTP requests with `$httpBackend` in your unit tests, as usual
 - Use it as an adapter to migrate your codebase to imports piece by piece
+- Use Angular services at the top level, without wrapping them in invokable closures

+#### But wait, what about mocking providers in tests?
+Isn't that the whole point of Angular's DI?

+TODO

 ## Using this technique to wrap your own legacy modules